silicolicious/Note-App/README.md

-# note_app
+# Note Taking Application

-A note taking flutter application.
 A personal project for learning flutter.
-Made using flutter and firebase.
+Made using flutter, and firebase for authentication and storage.